Mastering Chicken Cooking: Tips from a Home Kitchen

 Cooking Methods: Finding Your Favorite

 There are countless ways to cook chicken, but here are a few tried-and-true methods that never fail me.
+I’m not a chef.
+Just someone who cooks.
+But I’ve tested enough failures to know what works.

 Roasting